401(k) Withdrawal Calculator

 What is the 10% early withdrawal penalty?

-Is a 401(k) withdrawal taxed as income?
+Is a 401(k) withdrawal taxed as ordinary income?

-Does my employer withhold taxes automatically?
+Does my plan automatically withhold taxes on a 401(k) distribution?

-How can I avoid the penalty?
+How can I avoid the 10% early withdrawal penalty?